freenas/freenas-docs/userguide/tn_initial.rst

 Note the labels on the SAS ports on the back of the %brand% Storage Array and the letter label on the back of the expansion shelf.
-Using the included SAS cables, connect the "In" SAS port of the top expander on the E16 expansion shelf to the SAS port with the same letter on the %brand% Storage Array's primary storage controller (the one in the top slot).
-If you have a secondary storage controller, connect the "In" SAS port of the bottom expander to the port with the same letter on the secondary storage controller.
+Using the included SAS cables, connect the *In* SAS port of the top expander on the E16 expansion shelf to the SAS port with the same letter on the %brand% Storage Array's primary storage controller (the one in the top slot).
+If you have a secondary storage controller, connect the *In* SAS port of the bottom expander to the port with the same letter on the secondary storage controller.
 Refer to
 :numref:`Figure %s <appliance24>` for a detailed view.

 .. _appliance24: